Otjiwarongo: Private Schools

 Previously the German school Regierungsschule Otjiwarongo was in the city.

 Language

 About 90% of the town's residents speak and understand Afrikaans.
 About 75% speaks English and 35% German.
-Other languages includes indigenous languages like Otjiherero, Khoe-Khoe and Oshiwambo.
+Other languages include indigenous languages like Otjiherero, Khoe-Khoe and Oshiwambo.

 Sport

 Mighty Gunners FC is the town's major football team.
 Life Fighters (Okahirona) also returned to the Namibia Premier League in 2017 after more than a decade.
 Mokati Stadium, the smaller of two stadia in Otjiwarongo, is located in Orwetoveni and it is the main football stadium in town.
 There are also grounds for basketball, netball, and tennis.
 The largest, Paresis Park also known as "The Show Ground", is located in the upper suburb of the town.
 It is the towns biggest sport ground and one of the biggest in Namibia.
 It has two soccer fields and two rugby fields.
 There are also grounds for hockey, tennis, netball, and cricket.
 The park is also used to host sport tournaments and business events such as the Otjiwarongo Trade Show.
 In 2011, it hosted the main event of the 21st Independence Celebrations of Namibia.